viewdo/x-ui/packages/docs/src/pages/interface/actions.md

 # Interface Actions

-The default Interface Action Listener is configured to handle commands raised to the [Event-Action Bus](/actions/event-bus).
+The default Interface Action Listener is configured to handle commands raised to the [Event-action messaging system](/actions).

 ---